gvwilson/thirdbit/fiction/voyage/index.md

 whether the new state should have a strong central government, or be a federation of semi-independent regions, were no closer to settlement than they had been eight months previously.
-When Tellervo's Maarit arrived on Citrine 29 at the head of her troop of battle-hardened veterans<sup>The "Red Knees", who earned their name from Ugli's Tellervo's statement after the first battle of Partle's Bridge that they had "stood knee-deep in their own blood" to hold the ford below the bridge while the rebels retreated.
-Tellervo's Maarit took command of the troop in 1097, after which it spent as much time suppressing bandits in the southeastern Heladas as it did cleaning up the last few Pale *maatilaso*.</sup>, no one believed her claim that she had just wanted to show her "friends" the big city's lights.
+When Tellervo's Maarit arrived on Citrine 29 at the head of her troop of battle-hardened veterans<span class="sidenote">The "Red Knees", who earned their name from Ugli's Tellervo's statement after the first battle of Partle's Bridge that they had "stood knee-deep in their own blood" to hold the ford below the bridge while the rebels retreated.
+Tellervo's Maarit took command of the troop in 1097, after which it spent as much time suppressing bandits in the southeastern Heladas as it did cleaning up the last few Pale *maatilaso*.</span>, no one believed her claim that she had just wanted to show her "friends" the big city's lights.
 A few of Ruuda-in-Ruuda's delegates responded by sending their families to the countryside; again, no one believed them when they said it was in case any of the debaters had brought plague with